Exercise can be fun – Try these unique exercises!

 This got me thinking about exercise and if it can be fun.
 I started investigating and I am going to try out some new forms of exercise one day.

 I thought I would share with you some exercises and sports that you may discover you enjoy.
-Maybe this will help before, like me, being quick to assume all exercise is embarrassing and hard work!
+Maybe this will help before, like me, being quick to assume all activity is embarrassing and hard work!

-Remember all the advice is to exercise little and often.
+Remember, all the advice is to exercise little and often.

 I asked on my Facebook page what the first thing you think is when you hear the word exercise.
-Whilst some of the comments were positive the majority were negative.
+Whilst some of the comments were positive, the majority were negative.

-Many echoed how have felt in the past about exercise.
+Many echoed how they have felt in the past about exercise.
 This is why I am determined to investigate different forms of exercise.

 I am hoping to see if I can find something I could enjoy, other than running.
 Remember even a walk with the dog can be exercised if you really put your effort in.